“What men share with all other forms of animal life was not considered to be human.”

-In this Aristotelian picture, Labour, Economy lie in contrast to that completely within the realm of the private, the Oikos.
-In modern societies, a restriction of work and production to the private household is no longer possible; the public is mixed with privacy – a “publication” of the economy and thus a “privatisation” of the public takes place – with grave consequences:
+In this Aristotelian picture, labour, economy, lie in contrast to that, completely within the realm of the private-the Oikos.
+In modern societies, a restriction of work and production to the private household is no longer possible; the public is mixed with the private- a publication of the economy, and thus a privatisation of the public takes place -with grave consequences:

-by this socialization, that was called “rise of the social” by Hannah Arendt, the freedom, which had been integral to the public space is subordinated under the “animalic” satisfaction of economic needs.
-In an oikonomised Polis it is only hardly possible, to set immaterial goals and to follow values outside the economy.
+By this socialisation which was called “rise of the social” by Hannah Arendt, the freedom which had been integral to the public space is subordinated under the animalic satisfaction of economic needs.
+In an oikonomised Polis it is hardly possible, to set immaterial goals and to follow values outside the economy.

 The Internet has been often called a modern Agora – also the term Forum is used in the Net with a purpose.
-In deed the Internet seamed to form the perfect public space in which a liberal society could unfold perfectly.
+Indeed the Internet seemed to form the perfect public space in which a liberal society could unfold perfectly.

-The ‘Collateral Murder’ video which Wikileaks had published had been known to the Washington Post for a longer time.
-When Wikileaks at last put the Video on Youtube, it was removed at once – likely after invention of the US government.
+The ‘Collateral Murder’ video which Wikileaks had published had been known to the Washington Post for a longer time without being published.
+When Wikileaks at last put the Video on Youtube, it was removed at once- likely after invention of the US government.
 Only international pressure and the illustriousness of Wikileaks made Google restoring the Video online.

 - Non-discriminatory access (all information is equally available for all users)

-- Net neutrality (every publisher has the same right of distribution of his content)
+- Net neutrality (every publisher has the same right of distribution of their content)